 The run of this Creek is marked by buoyage and by lines of moorings in the channel.
 The Marina dries out to soft mud but can be reached by most craft at around a couple of hours either side of high water.
 They also maintain mooring buoys where you can lay afloat at all times.
 In the closer approaches to the Marina you must keep going rather than aiming for it directly you see it.
 The turn to port is only commenced when you are abreast the first pontoon.
 Check the charts, and the photo on the marina's website.

 Contact Blackwater Marina on VHF channel 37 or telephone 01621 740264, we provide a link to their website below:

 If not wishing to dry out they will probably be able to allocate you a swinging mooring in the channel where you may lay afloat.
-Prices here work out at £15 on the pontoons and £10 on a mooring for 10 m boats.
+Prices here are not being increased for 2015 and work out at £15 on the pontoons and £10 on a mooring for 10 m boats.